-This is Part Two of a two-part tutorial about editing and deleting posts in WordPress.
+This is Part 2 of an in-depth tutorial about editing and deleting posts.

-In Part One, we covered the Table of Posts.
+In Part One, we looked at the features and functions of the Table of Posts.

-In this tutorial, you will learn about editing and deleting single posts in WordPress, how to perform individual and bulk edits and post deletions, and loads of practical tips to help you save time using and editing posts in WordPress.
+In this tutorial, you will learn about editing and deleting a single WordPress post, how to perform individual and multiple edits and post deletions, and useful tips that will help you save time creating content with WordPress posts.

 (Posts – All Posts)

-This brings you to the WordPress Posts page and displays a table listing all your WordPress posts …
+This brings you to the Posts section and displays a table of all your WordPress posts …

 In the Posts section, you can:

-- Create a new post (how to add new posts is explained in great detail in this tutorial).
+- Create a new post (this is explained in great detail here).

 - Edit single/multiple posts.